ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 ## Impact on GDP

 The impact of the implementation plan on GDP was modelled through a linear regression using Year, Household Savings and Profit as predictors.
-Healthcare was forecasted using an ARIMA (0,1,0) model with drift, while revenue and expenses were forecasted according to benchmark countries.
+Healthcare was forecasted using an ARIMA (0,1,0) model with drift, while revenue and expenses were forecasted according to benchmark countries as discussed above.
+Profit was then derived from revnue and expenses.
 The following regression model was used:

 ![](Images/GDP_reg_equation.png)

 This was used to predict the GDP per capita for 2021 to 2031.
-Furthermore, GDP was forecasted using a time series with an ARIMA (0,1,0) model with drift to compare the difference in GDP if Rarita does not form a national team.
+Furthermore, GDP was forecasted using a time series with an ARIMA (0,1,0) model with drift in order to compare the difference in GDP if Rarita did not form a national team.

 The output produced is visualised in the following graph, depicting that in the long term the introduction of an International Football team will lead to an increase in GDP.